OlivierGeorgeon/osoyoo/docs/overview/Part_1_Easy_to_Read_Overview.md

 ##
 Note to hobbyists, high school students, even computer scientists without a background in cognitive science:

-You do not need to understand the above few paragraphs to build the robot car and even use it in your own projects, even AI ones.
-However, doing so can be advantageous to better understanding the background of this project as well as aspects of cognition.
+You do not need to understand the above few paragraphs to build the robot car and use it in your own projects, even AI ones.
+However, doing so can be advantageous for better understanding the background of this project as well as aspects of cognition.

 ##